-The above maps show the relationship between mammography screening and late stage breast cancer in black women in Georgia, aged 40-64 years, by Health District.
+The above maps show the distribution of mammography screening and late stage breast cancer in black women in Georgia, aged 40-64 years, by Health District.
 The results are not the same as for white women; here, the Health Districts that have the highest rates of mammography screening (eastern and central GA and metro Atlanta) do not necessarily have the lowest proportions of women diagnosed with late stage breast cancer.
 There may be many factors here, but one possible explanation may come from the examination of hormone receptor status of breast cancer tumors.
 Black women are known to have higher rates of "triple negative" tumors (meaning they lack the presence of estrogen, progesterone, and HER2), and these types of tumors tend to be more aggressive and harder to treat.
 In addition, they may occur more frequently in younger women (under 40 years), when regular breast cancer screening is not generally recommended.
 A brief analysis of hormone receptor status among GA breast cancer cases from the most current Georgia Comprehensive Cancer Registry data (2010-2011) was conducted whereby women were stratified based on race (black vs. white) and then age group (under 40 years, 40-64 years, and 65+ years) to compare frequencies of invasive breast cancer and presence of triple negative tumors.
 Results showed that while white women accounted for about two-thirds of all invasive breast cancer cases in Georgia, they only accounted for about half of the triple negative tumors.
-In addition, white and black women under 40 years had the same percentage of invasive breast cancers, but black women under 40 years had almost twice the percentage of triple negative tumors as white women.
+In addition, both white and black women under 40 years, and between the ages 40-64, had the same percentage of invasive breast cancers, but black women under 40 years had almost twice the percentage of triple negative tumors as white women, and black women age 40-64 had more than double the percentage of triple negative tumors.
 Among all Georgia women under 40 years, they accounted for about 6% of all invasive breast cancers, but almost 9% of triple negative tumors.
 Triple negative tumors are clearly more common in black women, young women, and young black women.
 This would suggest that following current screening guidelines may not help these women who have more aggressive tumors that developed earlier.
 (See Technical Notes/Data Sources for reference)